 b.
 Specific.
 During the closing conference the CSHO will give the employer a copy of the publication, "Employer Rights and Responsibilities - OSHA 59," which explains the responsibilities and courses of action available to the employer if a citation is received.
 The CSHO will then briefly discuss the information on the form and answer any questions.
-All matters discussed during the closing conference will be documented in the case file, including a note describing printed materials distributed to the company.
+The CSHO will present the Employer Rights and Responsibilities form to the highest ranking management official in attendance during the closing conference and request that they sign the form.
+If the management official does not sign the form, for any reason, the CSHO will document this in the narrative.
+When closing conferences are done remotely, such as by telephones, the CSHO will document this in the narrative and either mail or fax the Employer Rights and Responsibilities form to the management official(s) in attendance and request that they sign the form and return it to the